moondance-labs/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 Once the development server is running, the home page will display a **Connect Wallet** button.
 Clicking this button will open the RainbowKit modal, providing options to either connect an existing wallet or get a new one.
 Select **MetaMask** and follow the on-screen instructions to complete the connection process.

 The current configuration defaults to connecting to Dancebox and displays the current network, the native token balance, and the connected wallet address.
-If multiple networks are supported, you can select the arrow next to Dancebox to open the Switch Networks modal.
+If multiple networks are supported, selecting the arrow next to Dancebox will open the Switch Networks modal.
 This allows users to select another network and authorize the change.

 Once connected, users will see their TANGO token balance and wallet address.